djohnsonm/HSnippets/README.md

 I like to put `data T = T deriving (Show)` at the top of the file, so that I can skip some of those and fill them in later as well.

-I highly recommend you do somthing like the following in your emacs file
+I highly recommend you do something like the following in your emacs file

     (require 'yasnippet)
     (setq yas/trigger-key "<C-tab>") ;; make sure this is before yas/initialize (yas/initialize)
     (yas/load-directory (concat site-lisp "snippets"))

-Having the trigger-key as C-tab works out much better because then the tab key will only be used for both haskell indentation, and cycling through yas fields, but not to trigger expansions.
-For example, if your point were at # below, hitting tab would reindent (as desired) instead of expanding the 'where' snippet.
+Having the trigger-key as C-tab works out much better, because then the tab key will only be used for both haskell indentation, and cycling through yas fields, but not to trigger expansions.
+For example, if your point were at # below, hitting tab would re-indent (as desired) instead of expanding the 'where' snippet.

     foo :: Foo -> Foo
     foo x = bar x y